Milli, an all-star Singapore dining and nightlife concept, to open at National Gallery Singapore on May 31

 Big on Singapore flavours

-Dishes include chicken rice “paella” finished off with crispy scorched rice with roast chicken; oyster omelette souffle, and lobster cheong fun with laksa sauce.
-Late-night bar bites include items like laksa carbonara ramyun and prata pizzas and skewered goreng pisang.
+At Milli: Sky Dining & Bar, the food programme, led by Han, offers a forward-looking interpretation of Singaporean cuisine.
+The food menu includes chicken rice paella finished off with crispy scorched rice with roast chicken; oyster omelette souffle, and lobster cheong fun with laksa sauce.
+Late-night bar bites include items like laksa carbonara ramyun, prata pizzas and skewered goreng pisang.

 Party like it is the 2000s

-Wang shares: “There will be a lot of throwback music, mixed in with popular commercial sounds and music, including tracks by boybands of the 2000s and radio-friendly hits.
-For example, Nokia ringtones will be reworked into contemporary sets.”
+Wang shares: “There will be a lot of throwback music, mixed in with popular commercial sounds and music, including tracks by boybands of the 2000s and radio-friendly hits.”

 He adds: “We are creating an intimate, cosy space that brings people together through the songs we all carry with us.
 It pulls at something familiar, but what happens in the room feels entirely new.
 It is that shared energy, that moment where everyone feels it at the same time, that people leave talking about long after the night ends.”